-Perry Brink saw an opportunity—he recognized a need—and bought in.
-His first wagon bore the new company’s name: Brink’s City Express.
+Perry Brink saw an opportunity—he recognized a need—and he bought in.
+His first wagon bore the new company's name: Brink's City Express.

 In 2017, Brink's shifted its mindset once again in order to empower their employees with greater connectivity, launching its own internal communications app: BRINKSProud.
 The app follows the belief that employee experience goes lock and key with customer experience, and helps the company's diverse team to overcome their communication challenges and reach every member of their highly distributed workforce.

 Tamara Erwin, Senior Communications Manager at Brink's, goes into greater detail: “A large percentage of our frontline employees driving routes or working in our cash and coin facilities don’t have access to a computer.
 We needed a fast, easy way to communicate with everyone on our U.S. team.”

 The launch of the app was supported with flyers and handouts distributed to all employees; branch meetings; and a "Brink's Proud" recognition contest that encouraged people to "vote" via likes for their favorite entry.
 The effort paid off: 40% of the company's employees were immediately onboarded and began actively using the new tool.

 Tamara and her team facilitate the app to share news and information about worker safety, payroll, and benefits.
 Making these nuggets of information available on their smartphones enables employees—especially the many non-desk workers—to regularly check-in with the company, making daily tasks easier to achieve.